devoworm/Digital-Bacillaria/README.md

   <img width="141" height="211" src="https://user-images.githubusercontent.com/19001437/60073556-66a14400-96e6-11e9-913d-188015b3f8f1.jpg"><BR>
 </p>

+Figure 3.
 A diagram showing the five points on a sample cell.
 Click to enlarge.

 To get more information about what is currently going on, check out the issues and subdirectories of this repository.